JuliaLang/cpufeatures/README.md

 #### Deciding the category

 **Featureset / privileged** — check the generated header (`generated/target_tables_<arch>.h`).
 If the entry has `is_featureset=1` or `is_privileged=1`, the test already ignores it; no action is needed.
-This likely indicates the generator itself needs updating.
+If a feature is not correctly set as `is_featureset` or `is_privileged`, this likely indicates the generator itself needs updating.

 **Detectable** — check whether the OS exposes a runtime probe for the feature (see the reference links per architecture below).
 If a probe exists, add the feature to the appropriate probe map in the host file so it is enabled or disabled at runtime.